Art and Web Design

 While most sunspots disappear with a day or two, some sunspots can be identified and tracked for weeks or even months at a time.
 The apparent movement of sunspots across the Sun’s surface indicates that the solar surface is rotating anticlockwise.

-Planetary Science - Effects of Gravity at Altitude
+Effects of Gravity on Altitude

 The planetary weight calculator allows you to calculate your weight while on the planet's surface and assumes that the surface of the planet is of uniform distance from its center.
 These equations therefore will not accurately reflect the weight of objects in space around Earth, or other planetary body.